antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 * We're now also going to filter for specific genes, which can be done in the settings section **Gene Filters**.
 Next to **Gene set** click the button **Search GS**.
 * Since we are interested in transcription factors, type *transcription* in the textfield on top and click the **search icon**.
 * Check the box of *Categories > base > transcription factor* with 945 genes and click on the green button **Use selected** on the left.
 Then click **Submit**.
 * A list of genes appears.
-Investigate the top 4 by clicking on the loop icons in front of the gene names.
+Investigate the top 4 by clicking on the magnifying glasses in front of the gene names.
 This brings you to the expression view of the gene.
-* From here you can also access the NCBI gene database containing additional information on the function of the gene and related scientific publications.
-Do this by clicking on the hyperlinked **GeneID** number in the top table.
+* From the page with the expression view of the gene, you can also access the NCBI gene database containing additional information on the function of the gene and related scientific publications.
+Do this by clicking on the hyperlinked **GeneID** number in the second table underneath the plot.
 You'll arrive at a website that gathers all known information about genes.
 A useful section further down the page is the **Bibliography** containing short summaries of relevant scientific papers.

 ---------